Finasteride 5mg Tablets

 Posology

-The recommended adult dose is one 5 mg tablet daily.
+The recommended adult dose is one 5 mg tablet daily, with or without food.

 Although early improvement in symptoms may be seen, treatment for at least six months may be necessary to assess whether a beneficial response has been achieved.
 Thereafter, treatment should be continued long term.